How to nourish Kidney Qi in the winter + audio meditation

 According to Chinese Medicine, each season and element also has associated foods and helpful methods of food preparation.
 In the winter, eat more hearty soups, whole grains, roasted nuts, dried foods, small dark beans, seaweeds, and steamed winter greens.

 Traditional Chinese Medicine emphasizes salty and bitter foods this time of year.
-These flavors promote a sinking energetic and they bring heat into the interior of the body.
+These flavours promote a sinking energy and bring heat to the body’s interior.

 • Bitter foods: lettuce, celery, turnip, rye, oats, quinoa, amaranth, chicory root, burdock root,